 To better understand the cylinder jugs, they had to be meticulously sorted as best as possible.
 Two specific differences were noted.
 Some jugs had a lip or rim at the top of the spout while others were smooth not having any lipped articulation at all.
 Another difference of note is the profile of the neck.
 The main shapes were cone, dome, and S-curve.
 Some of the jugs had an elongated neck while others barely had a neck at all.
 See Appendix G for silhouette profiles of the jugs in the Temple Israel collection.

 The general observed times of need of liquor jugs appeared to greatly increase in the 1890s until Colorado prohibition started in 1916, which halted the need for stoneware liquor jugs, devastating both potteries and liquor companies.
 The antialcohol movement was gaining momentum in the United States in the late 1800s.
 First was effort to halt liquor sales on Sundays, known as the Lord’s day, and would eventually lead to the national prohibition starting in 1920 and lasting until the end of 1933, the middle of the Great Depression, when the law was repealed.
 Apparently, Leadville had an edict where after April 15 of 1895, saloons and liquor sales had to shut down by midnight on Sundays for a full 24 hours.
-Enforcement would apparently be strict with imprisonment as a fine for breaking the law. [find more information] Another article referenced the edict by suggesting stoneware crock salesmen to come to Leadville to supply liquor companies with a means for people to purchase quantities of liquor ahead of time for Sunday consumption.
-(Refer to Appendix E) This seems to be the point where larger quantities of liquor sold in several jug sizes skyrocketed.
+Enforcement would apparently be strict with imprisonment as a fine for breaking the law.
+Another article referenced the edict by suggesting stoneware crock salesmen to come to Leadville to supply liquor companies with a means for people to purchase quantities of liquor ahead of time for Sunday consumption.
+This seems to be the point where larger quantities of liquor sold in several jug sizes skyrocketed.

 While determining the exact date a clay jug was made is nearly impossible to determine, using the information obtained as explained in this writing certainly narrows the date range.
 In most cases, the dates are limited to a few years, with some longer and some shorter.
 In addition, determining the maker of each jugs without any manufacturer markings is also difficult to determine.
 However, using the date ranges and the known dates of when the potteries existed can give plausible conclusions.
 While not absolute, we can draw conclusions to determine the manufactures and dates until more information can come available to either prove or disprove the plausible results.
-See Appendix I for the plausible conclusions of the Temple Israel museum jugs.

 1 https://erstwhileblog.com/2019/02/27/colorado-prohibition-movement